danielsussa/resume/README.md

 # Daniel Kanczuk

-~~Hi there!~~ I'm a fullstack software developer and I love learning and teaching.
+I'm a fullstack software developer and I love learning and teaching.
 My goal is to improve my knowledge on a daily basis either about new technologies as well as how and when to use it.

 ## Personal work and codes

 1. How about creating my own Web framework!?
-This is the proposal of [Light Flame](https://github.com/light-flame).
+This is the proposal of [ Light Flame ](https://github.com/light-flame).
 It's a Java functional framework based on Netty, with a lot of features to deal with restful API, Websocket and Messaging.

-2. There is an article I wrote about [microservices versus monolithic](https://blog.geekhunter.com.br/arquitetura-de-microsservicos-x-arquitetura-monolitica/) which was posted on Geekhunter, a Brazilian specialized app to hire DEV.
+2. There is an article I wrote about [ microservices versus monolithic ](https://blog.geekhunter.com.br/arquitetura-de-microsservicos-x-arquitetura-monolitica/) which was posted on Geekhunter, a Brazilian specialized app to hire DEV.

 3. I love IOT too.
 Thus, there are a bunch of robots and stuff that I made when I started programming.
 It was really fun!